 - Fail to administer tissue plasminogen activator (tPA), an FDA-approved clot-busting drug with the ability to stop the progression of a stroke if timely given after the onset of symptoms

 When the signs and symptoms of a stroke or impending stroke are missed, ignored, or improperly responded to by doctors, urgent care facilities, and hospitals, the patient loses the chance for a good recovery.

-Attorneys Shana De Caro and Michael Kaplen have spent the last 35 years safeguarding the legal rights of patients who have suffered injury due to medical malpractice.
+Attorneys Shana De Caro and Michael Kaplen have devoted over 40 years to safeguarding the legal rights of patients who have suffered injury due to medical malpractice.
 Upon taking your case, they will carefully review your hospital and medical records and radiological studies to uncover answers to these important questions:

 - Was the stroke properly and timely diagnosed?

 - Did the hospital or doctor perform the appropriate tests?

 - Were the patient’s signs, symptoms, and history properly evaluated?